 Q: WHAT KIND OF EQUIPMENT DO YOU USE?

 A: I use top of the line professional Canon cameras.
-I have lens that go the full wedding day focal lengths of 10mm (almost fisheye) to 200mm (to zoom in during the ceremony) and I always have a backup camera with me in case of a camera failure during the day.
+I have lens that go the full wedding day focal lengths of 10mm (almost fisheye) to 200mm (to zoom in during the ceremony) and I always have a backup camera with me in case of a camera failure during the day, although that has never happened!
 I also use three flashes for reception lighting.
 These flashes on tripods will be weighted down with sandbags during your reception to prevent accidents or falls.

 Q: DO YOU HAVE INSURANCE?

 Q: CAN YOU PROVIDE MY VENUE WITH A CERTIFICATE OF INSURANCE?

 A: Of course!
 I do ask that you let me know at least two months in advance of your wedding date as it does take time for my insurance company to process and provide that document.